-In this guest post, financial planner Sophia Bera shares what she went through in recent months in going out on her own and setting up her own financial planning practice from scratch, and managing the expenses to keep them at only $5,000 in start-up costs and another $5,000 in ongoing costs in her first year.
+In this guest post, financial planner Sophia Bera shares what she went through in recent months in going out on her own and setting up her own independent RIA financial planning firm from scratch, and managing the expenses to keep them at only $5,000 in start-up costs and another $5,000 in ongoing costs in her first year (which is important, given the lack of startup funding for advisory firms!).
 Sophia also shares some of her own thoughts about why she decided an entrepreneurial path was right after spending years as a financial planning employee, and other tips she's found useful in helping to facilitate her early success.

 If you've been thinking about what it costs to go out on your own - or to make a transition into financial planning for the first time - and wondering what the key issues and decisions are to consider, I hope you find today's guest post to be helpful!

-In April 2013 I quit my job at a start-up and launch my own RIA, Gen Y Planning.
-By the end of May I was a Registered Investment Advisor in the state of Minnesota and starting working with clients.
-In the beginning of July, my website launched.
+In April 2013, I quit my job at a start-up and launched my own RIA, Gen Y Planning.
+By the end of May, I was a Registered Investment Advisor (RIA) in the state of Minnesota and started working with clients.
+At the beginning of July, my website launched.
 Now, I have a dozen clients across the country that are in their 20s and 30s.
 A lot of financial planners have been contacting me to ask me how I did it.
 This is all quite new for me, but I’ve learned a lot in the past few months.
-This is one of the best things I’ve ever done and I have never been happier.
+This is one of the best things I’ve ever done, and I have never been happier.
 It’s been a roller coaster ride, but that’s how I work: my life is filled with extremes.
-You don’t get the highest highs, without the lowest lows.
+You don’t get the highest highs without the lowest lows.
 So if that makes you want to vomit, then you might want to keep your desk job.
-However, if you know that your talent isn’t being maximized at your current company and you are willing to pull yourself up by your bootstraps to live the life you’ve envisioned then hang on!
+However, if you know that your talent isn’t being maximized at your current company and you are willing to pull yourself up by your bootstraps to live the life you’ve envisioned, then hang on!
 Today, I will give you an inside look at what I did to launch my own firm, including the costs associated with my choices.
 I’ll also tell you how I think I could do an even better job, and how technology has made it much more affordable to launch a business than ever before.

-This year I spent $5,038 in one time start-up costs to launch Gen Y Planning.
-In addition, I spend about $224 in monthly recurring costs and $4,241 in annual costs.
-For 2013, my business expenses will come in right around $10,000.
+This year I spent $5,038 in one-time start-up costs to launch my RIA Gen Y Planning.
+In addition, I spend about $224 in monthly recurring costs and $4,241 in annual costs to set up and run my RIA.
+For 2013, my total business expenses will come in right around $10,000.
 (This doesn’t include any conferences, travel costs, or food costs related to business).
 If we project these costs forward they would be around $7,000 annually, but I plan on hiring a Virtual Assistant next year so they’ll likely be higher.
-Plus, I’d like to add a video to my website and I’m considering paying for a Co-working space.
+Plus, I’d like to add a video to my website and I’m considering paying for a co-working space.

 Envision Your Ideal Life